aman-nidhi/IR-Text-Document-Retrieval/README.md

 ##A Simple Text Retrieval System

 Documents and query are represented as vectors.
-Text Documents are retrieved based on Cosine similarity of document and query vector, which is an array of TF-Idf score of the terms.
+The retrieved Text Documents are ranked based on Cosine similarity of document and query vector, which are represented an array of TF-Idf score of the terms.

-For fun, I have included a Prpgress bar in the createIndex.py code.

 First run the create index program: